opensvc/docs.opensvc.com/source/howto.getting.started.rst

         lrwxrwxrwx 1 root root   23 17 févr.
 14:15 p26.opensvc.com -> /opt/opensvc/bin/svcmgr
         drwxr-xr-x 3 root root 4096 17 févr.
 14:15 .

-We need to find out :
+You should be able to see:

 - the service configuration file (service.env)
 - the directory where are stored the applications launchers (service.dir)
 - a symlink to the service.dir (service.d)
 - a symlink to the /opt/opensvc/bin/svcmgr command (service)

-At this point, we have configured a single service without application on node sles1.
+At this point, we have configured a single service with no application launcher on node sles1.

 Service Testing
 ===============